The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

 With a large and vibrant display, the best Mac webcam we’ve ever used and a svelte design that can fit atop office desks and kitchen counters alike, the new 24-inch iMac is the best Apple computer you can buy for working from home.

 The desktop’s blazing M1 chip can handle demanding creative tasks with ease, its keyboard feels great to type on and its internal microphones make it easy to be heard during calls.
-And once the workday is over, the new iMac doubles as an excellent entertainment canvas thanks to its vibrant 4.5K screen and loud, crisp speakers.
+And once the workday is over, the new iMac doubles as an excellent entertainment canvas, thanks to its vibrant 4.5K screen and loud, crisp speakers.

 We wish that the 24-inch iMac was a little more generous on ports, and you’ll have to pay up to get a solid amount of storage.
 And yes, there’s still a decent amount of display bezel.
 If you want a larger overall screen and more connectivity options, the older 27-inch iMac is also worth a look.